apache/comdev-site/source/apache-way/apache-project-maturity-model.md

 title: A Maturity Model for Apache Projects
 ---

 The **Apache Project Maturity Model** provides a suggested framework for evaluating the overall maturity of an Apache project community and the codebase that it maintains.
-While this model is specific to Apache projects (i.e. hosted at the ASF) many of these factors are important for any open source project.
+While this model is specific to projects of the Apache Software Foundation (ASF), many of these factors apply to any open source project.

 # Overview

 The goals of this maturity model are to describe how Apache projects operate in a concise and high-level way, and to provide a basic framework that projects may choose to use to evaluate themselves.

-It is usable outside of Apache as well, for projects that might want to adopt some or all of these principles.
-Projects that envision moving to Apache at some point might start working towards this to prepare for their move.
+It is usable outside of the ASF as well, for projects that might want to adopt some or all of these principles.
+Projects that envision moving to the ASF at some point might start working towards this to prepare for their move.

 It does not describe all the details of how our projects operate, but aims to capture the invariants of Apache projects and point to additional information where needed.
 To be as concise as possible we use footnotes for anything that's not part of the core model.